FAQs

 • Sometimes complete rest from an activity is necessary, but often that is not the case.
 At Flowstate Physiotherapy, we will do everything we can to keep you doing what you love during your rehab process.
 With our thorough examinations and years of experience, our physical therapists will be able to guide you through determining how to do this without setting you back in your recovery process.

 • The number of physical therapy treatments varies greatly depending on the type and severity of the injury, how long it has been going on, and the individual person and circumstances.
+Your physical therapist will discuss recommendations for frequency of follow up after your evaluation.

 • No!
 While we do treat orthopedic injuries at Flowstate Physiotherapy, we also see clients for non-injury related services including training and race recovery, maintenance manual therapy, and running gait analysis to optimize your running mechanics.